lohitpenu/Internship-eYSIP-2019/readme.md

-This repo contains tutorials for Git, Latex and a getting started assignment on using git and latex.
+This repo contains tutorials for Git, Latex, Linux and a getting started assignment on using git and latex.

-More tutroials will be coming soon.